 Family Enterprise Center

 Family enterprises are important engines for the economy around the world.
 It is estimated that between 70 and 80 percent of all companies worldwide are family owned, managed or controlled.
-Unfortunately, less than 30% make it to the second generation, and only 12% make it to the third generation.
+Unfortunately, less than thirty percent make it to the second generation, and only twelve percent make it to the third generation.

-Since its origins, the center has been a leader in the development of next generation family enterprise owners, leaders, and advisors through a "holistic approach" to education.
-This approach focuses on understanding and developing the individual, the family enterprise, and the family.
-The center played an integral role in the development of the first major in Family Enterprise that is now housed in the Department of Management at Stetson University.
+Since its origins, the center has been a leader in the development of next-generation family enterprise owners, leaders and advisors through a holistic approach to education.
+This approach focuses on understanding and developing the individual, the family enterprise and the family.
+The center played an integral role in the development of the first major in Family Enterprise, which is now housed in the Department of Management at Stetson University.

-The Center serves as a catalyst to help members of family enterprises, especially next generation and their advisors, understand, manage, protect, and grow the resources of the family enterprise.
-This is done through work in three areas:
+The Center serves as a catalyst to help members of family enterprises, especially next generation and their advisors, understand, manage, protect and grow the resources of the family enterprise.
+This is done through work in the following three areas:

 - Research - The center serves as a vehicle for family enterprise majors and faculty to conduct and participate in research initiatives that advance our understanding of family enterprises on a global scale.
 We participate in the Successful Transgenerational Entrepreneurship Practices (STEP) project and the Global University Entrepreneurial Spirit Student’s Survey (GUESSS).